The wedding guide: how to pull off your outfit (1/4)

 2. Same color as the pants.

 The first option shortens the leg.
 The second option lengthens it.
 Both are valid.
-You can play on this whether you are small or tall.
+You can play on this if you are short or tall.

 If we want to have a little fun anyway